-Note: Failure to attend the discussion of The Giver will result in a paper grade will be downgraded by 5 points per hour missed.
+Note: Failure to attend the discussion of The Giver will result in a 10-point discussion on the paper.

+Service Learning Participation Note: If you do not complete the required hours, your reflection paper grade will be downgraded by 10 points per hour missed.
 If you do not participate in the discussion day for service, your reflection paper grade will be downgraded by 10 points.